 Distance: 212 kilometres

-This can be a fun day trip that takes you through one small town after another, perfect for exploring with a little shopping, a light lunch, or a short hike in a safe and COVID-friendly region.
+This can be a fun day trip that takes you through one small town after another, perfect for exploring with a little shopping, a light lunch, or a short hike.
 Highway 7 is a scenic part of the TransCanada Highway and is the perfect road trip route.
 From Ottawa to Marmora is a roughly two-and-a-half-hour drive if you go straight through, but you’ll want to take time to stop for some sightseeing, shopping, and maybe browse a brewery or distillery along the way.
 If you’re feeling adventurous just keep on driving and you’ll end up in Toronto only a couple of hours later.

 Don’t Miss: Stretch your legs with a stroll along the waterfront Riverside Trail in Carleton Place.
 Keep on driving and do some shopping at the Red Brick Emporium or Riverguild in Perth to find the perfect gifts (for you or for someone else!) while Possibilities Inc. in Marmora will have the hard-to-find antique you’ve been looking for all your life.

 Where to Eat: Take a break for lunch at Cardinal Café + Shop and browse the small town of Sharbot Lake.
-Stop for some fine dining on your way back at Black Tartan Kitchen or Boulton House Restaurant in Carleton Place.
+Stop for some fine dining on your way back on the Boulton House Restaurant‘s gorgeous riverside patio in Carleton Place.
+Satisfy your sweet tooth at the brand new Cottage Country Candy Factory Outlet on Highway 7 in Marmora.

-Add a Day: Spend the night in luxury at Perth Manor, a luxurious and historic inn just steps from downtown Perth.
-Don’t miss a photo op in their beautiful gardens.
+Add a Day: Spend the night in luxury at Nevis Estate, a luxurious and historic bed and breakfast just steps from downtown Perth.

 Route 2: Cruising the King’s Highway